 A favorite local joint, Dusty’s has been a Whistler staple for over 60 years.
 With a rustic look and vibe to match, it’s got live music, big shared plates and even bigger racks of ribs for all the hungry powderhounds out there.
 Situated at the bottom of the Creekside gondola, Dusty’s has an outdoor patio and two floors that you can ski up to, so it’s the perfect spot to meet up with all your friends for aprés.

-A Whistler Blackcomb ski vacation offers some of the most varied terrain in North America.
+A Whistler Blackcomb ski trip offers some of the most varied terrain in North America.
 The merger of these two mountains in 2003 now offers riders over 200 trails and 8,000+ acres of inbounds skiable terrain (not counting the amazing backcountry area) to choose from.
 It gets an average of 396 inches of snow per season but given its maritime conditions, the weather can often turn to very wet snow or even rain.
-Fortunately for us, we prayed for snow, and boy did it deliver with over 6 feet of fresh powder in one week.
-This just goes to show that any day out on these spectacular mountains is always an adventure.

 Despite the steep elevation at Whistler it’s easy to find beginner terrain just about everywhere on this mountain.
 Except for the Peak and Creekside lifts, there are green trails off every Whistler lift.
 Enjoy the cat tracks on Upper Whiskey Jack and down to the Pony Trail or head over to the Harmony Express Lift for some beautiful views along the ridgeline and a peek into the impressive Harmony Bowl as you coast down the Burnt Stew Trail.